dekorateio/dekorate/design.md

     }

-The `decorator` looks pretty similar to the `configurator` the only difference between the two is the kind of objects they visit.
+The `decorator` looks pretty similar to the `configurator` the only difference between the two being the kind of objects they visit.

 `Configurators` visit `config` objects.
 `Decorators` visit `model` objects.